huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 What are classes?

  - Objects of the same kind.
-In other words, a class is a blueprint, template, or prototype that defines and describes the static attributes and dynamic behaviors common to all objects of the same kind.
+In other words, a class is a blueprint, template, or prototype that defines and describes the static attributes and dynamic behaviours common to all objects of the same kind.

-Okay I guess you don't understand what I am talking.
+Okay, I guess you don't understand what I am talking.
 Let me show you an example first.

 ```javascript